FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 </figure>

 On a 10-bit monitor, you should see 9 distinct stripes.
 If you see more than that, then your monitor and software are in 12-bit mode.
 If the stripes are not even or you are seeing 1 more or 1 less than the numbers above, then something is going on in terms of color space during image decoding.
-Microsoft Edge applies the color management on top of the image, which skews the gradient to one side.
-Firefox does not.
-My Monitor is in sRGB + Gamma 2.2 mode, but there is a higher color gamut standard mode, with a manufacturer supplied color profile.
-Depending on the settings, the software in question may or may not apply said profile to get into sRGB space.

 <figure>
 	<img src="8-bit-skewed.jpg" alt="16-bit Test image on an 8-bit monitor, 3 distinct stripes.
 Skewed result due to extra color management applied during decoding." />
   <figcaption>Photo: 16-bit Test image on an 8-bit monitor, 3 distinct stripes.
 Skewed result due to extra color management applied during decoding.
 Image shadows brightness boosted.</figcaption>
 </figure>

-Your monitor's color gamut and gamma should have no effect on the **number** of stripes.
+ Microsoft Edge applies the color management on top of the image, which skews the gradient to one side.
+Firefox does not.
+It's either to do with Microsoft Edge applying extra color management or the brightness response curve being approximated [as Gamma 2.2, instead of the piece-wise curve](https://www.colour-science.org/posts/srgb-eotf-pure-gamma-22-or-piece-wise-function/) that it is, leading to a slight shift in how the 16-bit gradient is being displayed on the 8-bit output.
+Your monitor's color gamut and gamma settings should have no effect on the number and distribution of stripes.